 Additionally, Florida is unique with respect to its approach with vehicle owners in these situations.
 Unlike most states, Florida recognizes motor vehicles as an inherently dangerous tool (per the 1020 Florida Supreme Court case of Southern Cotton Oil Co. v.
 Anderson).
 Therefore, the owner of that tool is liable for any injuries caused as a result of operation.
 So the owner of a vehicle can be held accountable for any damages suffered by third parties as a result of negligent operation of his or her vehicle, so long as the vehicle was driven with owner’s knowledge and consent.

 This form of strict liability does not require plaintiff to prove wrongdoing on the part of the owner.Defective vehicles

 Not all crashes are directly the fault of drivers.
 In a growing number of cases, we are seeing defective or dangerous vehicles reported as a major contributor to serious injury and death in traffic crashes.

 While there are generally hundreds of vehicle and vehicle-related recalls initiated each year – most of them minor – some in recent memory have been extremely serious.

-For example, General Motors recalled 30 million cars (including more than 26.5 million in the U.S.) just in 2014 for a range of problems.
+For example, General Motors recalled 30 million cars (including more than 26.5 million in the U.S.) in a recent year for a range of problems.
 Among those was an ignition switch defect the company reportedly knew about for more than a decade.
 That particular issue has been linked to at least 30 fatal crashes and hundreds of injuries.